 Tom O'Brien is Virginia's associate head coach for offense and the tight ends coach after joining Mike London's coaching staff on Jan.
 3, 2013.
 Entering his 39th season of coaching, O'Brien's is enjoying his second stint at UVa after spending 15 seasons on George Welsh's staff from 1982-1996, the final six campaigns as the offensive coordinator.

 When O'Brien was named NC State's head coach in December of 2006, he took over a program that had posted three straight losing seasons and was coming off a season where the Wolfpack won only three games.
 By year two in Raleigh, O'Brien took NC State to the Papajohns.com Bowl and then enjoyed a Champs Bowl victory in 2010 over West Virginia (23-7) behind the effort of game MVP and current Seattle Seahawks QB Russell Wilson.
-O'Brien and NC State followed up in 2011 with a Belk Bowl triumph over Louisville (31-24) behind 264 passings yards and three touchdowns by game MVP Mike Glennon, who enters the 2013 NFL Draft as the top-rated passer on Mel Kiper of ESPN's Big Board.
+O'Brien and NC State followed up in 2011 with a Belk Bowl triumph over Louisville (31-24) behind 264 passings yards and three touchdowns by game MVP Mike Glennon, who was selected in the third round by the Tampa Bay Buccaneers.

 O'Brien got his first opportunity to lead a major college program in December, 1996, when he took over at Boston College.
 There, he turned around a program that had been wracked by a gambling scandal and instability.
 After leading the Eagles to back-to-back 4-7 seasons in 1997 and 1998, O'Brien led BC to an 8-4 record in 1999 and the third-best turnaround in the NCAA FBS ranks.
 He then guided the Eagles to eight consecutive winning seasons and an NCAA-best eight consecutive bowl appearances.
 He posted nine-win seasons in four of his final five years at Chestnut Hill, posting a 75-45 record and leaving the school with more wins than any coach in Boston College history.
 Heading into the Eagles' 2006 bowl game, BC ranked as the 18th winningest program of the 21st century (from 2000-06).
 O'Brien left for NC State before coaching in BC's bowl game in 2006, the Meineke Car Care Bowl, but his success of reaching postseason play continued for Boston College past his tenure as the Eagles reached 12-straight bowl games before missing out in 2011.
 UVa head coach Mike London served as the defensive line coach on four of O'Brien's Boston College teams (1997-2000).

 Just as impressively, O'Brien's teams were successful in the classroom.
 The American Football Coaches' Association gave him its 2004 Academic Achievement Award for posting a 100 percent graduation rate.
-He received Honorable Mention status seven additional times during his tenure at Boston College.
+He received honorable mention status seven additional times during his tenure at Boston College.
 BC was ranked No. 1 in the country by USA Today when that publication re-ordered its 2005 regular-season poll and the final 2005 football Top 25 by APR (Academic Progress Rate) score to measure a combination of athletic and academic success.
 At the time O'Brien left, BC boasted the highest success rate for football among any ranked team.
 Success followed O'Brien to NC State as his single year APR score of 990 obliterated the previous program best of 953 from the 2005-06 academic year.
 It was O'Brien's highest single year score achieved as a head coach.

 O'Brien spent seven years under Welsh at the Naval Academy, coaching the team's tackles and tight ends and serving as recruiting coordinator.
 He was responsible for recruiting All-America and hall of fame running back Napoleon McCallum to the Naval Academy.